collins-kiprotich/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Portfolio

--Portfolio setup for mobile.
--This projects demonstrates the behaviour of a website page and how it responds to different screen sizes -Contains two sections; projects list and about myself.
+-Portfolio setup for my mobile and desktop version -This projects demonstrates the behaviour of a website page and how it responds to different screen sizes -Contains two sections; projects list and about myself.